 For sure, you can track the project scope in any available app.
 For example, Google Drive, Evernote, or MS Word will do.

-However, there are serious benefits in using integrated project management software to keep everything in one place.
+However, there are serious benefits to using integrated project management software to keep everything in one place.

 Ideally, you need to be able to link requirements to the project deliverables.

-Then, from deliverable to specific tasks with estimates, related risks, and defects.
+Then, from deliverables to specific tasks with estimates, related risks, and defects.

 For example, I can recommend Paymo.
 It’s one of the best apps for personal use and for small projects.
 Additionally, it has great time-tracking and invoicing capabilities.